Social Work

 Special Considerations

-- The Bachelor of Social Work (B.S.W.) prepares students as generalist social workers for entry-level professional employment in social service agencies.
-The curriculum prepares students for continuation of their studies at the graduate level.
+- The Bachelor of Social Work (B.S.W.) prepares students for entry-level professional employment as generalist social workers in social service agencies.
+The curriculum also provides a strong foundation for graduate study.

 - Graduate programs can offer advanced standing or dual degree options for B.S.W. graduates seeking a Master in Social Work (MSW).